SourabhRaj08/Recipe-Management/Recipe/README.md

 To run the application locally, follow these steps:

-1.Clone the repository:
-Copy code- git clone https://github.com/SumitSharma2000/Recipe-By-Sumit

-2.Navigate to the project directory:
+1.Navigate to the project directory:
 Copy code- cd recipe-management-app

-3.Install dependencies:
+2.Install dependencies:
 Copy code- npm install

-4.Create a .env file in the root directory and add your Spoonacular API key:
+3.Create a .env file in the root directory and add your Spoonacular API key:
 Copy code - REACT_APP_SPOONACULAR_API_KEY=your-api-key

-5.Start the development server:
+4.Start the development server:
 Copy code - npm start

-6.Open your web browser and navigate to http://localhost:3000 to view the application.
+5.Open your web browser and navigate to http://localhost:3000 to view the application.

 Technologies Used--------------------------------------------------